 Now it’s time to register your software in the EUDAMED database.
 Keep in mind, that the UDI number must be placed, for example, in the “footer” or “About” section or other visible and easy-to-access places.

 That’s it – your Medical Device Software is ready to be sold on the EU market.
 Your duty as a manufacturer is now to keep it safe and effective.
-In this regard, the EU MDR requires that manufacturers conduct the Post Market Surveillance Activities.
-Also, each year you will undergo a Notified Body audit (also known as Post Market Clinical Follow-ups) to ensure compliance with the EU MDR.
-If you fail to pass it, your CE marking will become invalid.
+In this regard, the EU MDR requires that manufacturers conduct Post Market Surveillance Activities.
+Also, each year you will undergo a Notified Body surveillance audit to ensure continuous compliance with the EU MDR.
+If you fail to pass it, your CE marking may become invalid.

-This is especially important for software released to the market before the introduction of the EU MDR in May 2021 because of their classification change from class I to, at least, class IIa.
-During the transitional period for reclassification, the manufacturers are required to perform the Clinical Evaluation, Post Market Surveillance Activities and Post Market Clinical Follow-ups required by MDR, even though their CE marking certification for class I is still valid.
+During the transitional period, the manufacturers are required to perform the Clinical Evaluation and Post Market Surveillance Activities required by MDR, even though their CE marking certification for class I is still valid.

 How long is the CE marking certification valid?